solkim-83/tp/docs/UserGuide.md

 Format: `edit -e INDEX [d/DESCRIPTION] [at/DATE_TIME]
 [p/ATTENDEE_NAME]… [rp/ATTENDEE_NAME]…`

-* Edits the event of the specified INDEX.
+* Edits the event at the specified INDEX.
 * The index must be a positive integer 1, 2, 3, ...
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.